A photo of a sign post with different European country names

 No Window Screens

-As a midwesterner who would perish without screens to keep out blood-thirsty mosquitos in the summer, this is one difference that is hard to get used to.
+As a midwesterner who would perish without screens to keep out bloodthirsty mosquitoes in the summer, this is one difference that is hard to get used to.
 You almost never find window screens in Europe.
 Windows are kept open, but there are no screens.
-Insects can and do come in, but the mosquitos never seem to be a major problem.
+Insects can and do come in, but the mosquitoes never seem to be a major problem.

 Public Transportation is convenient and safe